MCH8058 : Methodologies: Researching Media, Culture & Society

 Outline Of Syllabus

 The module introduces students to a range of methodologies and techniques of data gathering that are central to researching the media, culture and society.
 It begins by examining ways of generating and analysing research data and investigating specific forms of quantitative and qualitative analysis, with an emphasis on the latter.
 The foundations of epistemology, methodology and techniques of information gathering and analysis are explored.
 Key sociological and cultural debates about research methods in media and culture are scrutinised.
-Students engage with the practical components of conducting research so that students may gain a sophisticated understanding of key aspects of the politics of and ethical issues concerning research methodology in order to enhance the skills they will need to produce a dissertation.
+Students engage with the practical components of conducting research so that students may gain a sophisticated understanding of key aspects of the politics of and ethical issues concerning research methodology in order to enhance the skills they will need to produce a research project in academia or industry.

 The topics addressed may include the following: